-3,000 employees and managers were interviewed and asked to rate the trust in both senior members and members of the same seniority as themselves to determine how they viewed the connection (or division) within an organisation.
+3,000 employees and managers were asked to rate their trust in both senior members and members of the same seniority as themselves to determine how they viewed the connection (or division) within an organisation.
 Given a series of questions about the importance of trust in their workplace and what leaders should do to “create a climate of trust”, it was hoped that employees would reveal any problems with current management/employee relationships.

 How to improve employee trust